 How are hammertoes treated?

 Like most podiatric conditions, hammertoe treatment begins conservatively.
-Dr. Beylin and Cardona suggest that you change your shoes to comfortable, supportive styles with plenty of space in the toe box.
+Dr. Beylin suggests that you change your shoes to comfortable, supportive styles with plenty of space in the toe box.
 Custom orthotics may also help to correct the muscle imbalance that led to your hammertoe.
 Over-the-counter foot care devices like straps, cushions, and corn pads can also provide relief.

-If your hammertoe doesn’t respond to these conservative treatments, Dr. Beylin or Cardona may suggest surgery.
-If surgery is necessary, it’s usually a relatively quick in-office procedure where Dr. Beylin or Cardona removes a small piece of bone to realign your toe.
+If your hammertoe doesn’t respond to these conservative treatments, Dr. Beylin may suggest surgery.
+If surgery is necessary, it’s usually a relatively quick in-office procedure where Dr. Beylin removes a small piece of bone to realign your toe.

 If your hammertoe deformity is more severe, your surgery may prove more complex.
-Dr. Beylin and Cardona provide comprehensive consultations for determining the best course of treatment for your hammertoe, including any surgical intervention.
+Dr. Beylin provides comprehensive consultations for determining the best course of treatment for your hammertoe, including any surgical intervention.